alexxvazquezz/linked-blog-starter/FleetingNotes/Job hunting .md

 source_description: ""
 source_image_url: ""
 created_date: "2024-10-19"
-modified_date: "2024-10-24"
+modified_date: "2025-01-21"
 ---
 I realized that there are companies that look for workers in Argentina or Latin America.

 Look for recruiters that specialize.
 Put more effort.
 Ideally I'd like to own my own businesss

-- [ ] Find recruiters that specialize in remote work tech
+- [x] Find recruiters that specialize in remote work tech